 How is it treated?

-moderate activity and/or vigorous activity on a regular basis.
+Regular exercise, healthy foods, and weight control are key treatments for PCOS.
+Medicines to balance hormones may also be used.
+Getting treatment can reduce unpleasant symptoms and help prevent long-term health problems.
+The first step in managing PCOS is to get regular exercise and eat heart-healthy foods.
+This can help lower blood pressure and cholesterol and reduce the risk of diabetes and heart disease.
+It can also help you lose weight if you need to.
+Try to fit in moderate activity and/or vigorous activity on a regular basis.
 Walking is a great exercise that most people can do.
 Eat a heart-healthy diet.
 In general, this diet has lots of vegetables, fruits, nuts, beans, and whole grains.
 It also limits foods that are high in saturated fat, such as meats, cheeses, and fried foods.
 If you have blood sugar problems, try to eat about the same amount of carbohydrate at each meal.
 A registered dietitian can help you make a meal plan.
 Most women with PCOS can benefit from losing weight.
 Even losing 10lb may help get your hormones in balance and regulate your menstrual cycle.
 PCOS can make it hard to lose weight, so work with your doctor to make a plan that can help you succeed.
 If you smoke, consider quitting.
 Women who smoke have higher androgen levels that may contribute to PCOS symptoms.
 Smoking also increases the risk for heart disease.

 A doctor may also prescribe medicines, such as: Birth control pills.
 They can help your periods be regular and can reduce symptoms such as excess facial hair and acne.
 An androgen-lowering medicine, spironolactone, may be used with birth control pills to help reduce symptoms even more.
 These medicines are not used if you are trying to get pregnant.
 A diabetes medicine called metformin.
 It can help control insulin and blood sugar levels and reduce androgen levels.
 This lowers your risk for diabetes and heart disease and can help restore regular menstrual cycles and fertility.
 Fertility medicines, if you are trying to get pregnant.
 It is important to see your doctor for follow-up to make sure treatment is working and adjust it if needed.
 You may also need regular tests to check for diabetes, high blood pressure, and other possible problems.
 It may take a while for treatments to help with symptoms such as facial hair or acne.
 In the meantime: Over-the-counter or prescription acne medicines may help with skin problems.
 Waxing, tweezing, and shaving are easy ways to get rid of unwanted hair.
 Electrolysis or laser treatments can permanently remove the hair but are more expensive.
 Your doctor can also prescribe a skin cream that slows hair growth for as long as you use it regularly.